openoms/lightning-node-management/watchtower.md

 * insert the lines on the end of the file:
   ```
   [Wtclient]
-  wtclient.private-tower-uris=<watchtower-pubkey>@<host>:8735
+  wtclient.private-tower-uris=<watchtower-pubkey>@<host>:9911
   ```
-    * Use the `node pubkey` noted previously as the `watchtower-pubkey`.
+    * Use the URI noted previously as the `uris`.
     * Use the clearnet IP address as the `host` even if the watchtower node is running behind Tor.
-Similar to when connecting a mobile application your node a dynamicDNS can be used as well.
+Similar to when connecting a mobile application a dynamicDNS can be used as well.

 * Restart lnd